atomjump/loop-server-fast/README.md

 <img src="https://atomjump.com/images/logo80.png">

 # loop-server-fast

-A faster NodeJS reader plugin to complement the AtomJump Loop Server.
+A faster NodeJS reader plugin to complement the AtomJump Loop Server (see http://atomjump.com).
 This speeds up the core of the AtomJump Loop Server PHP scripts, to allow for a large increase in the number of simultaneous users, with the same hardware.